Configuring Discovery Views for Primo VE

 Displaying the More from the Same Service

 The More from the same service is enabled by default.
-With this configuration, you can hide it from users. for more details, see Configuring the More From the Same Service in Primo VE.
+However, you can hide it from users with this configuration.
+For more details, see Configuring the More From the Same Service in Primo VE.

 Displaying the May Also Be Held By Service